irinadel/Db2whc/load_db2.md

 # Loading data from Db2
 {: #load_db2}

 You can load data from a Db2 on-premises system into {{site.data.keyword.dashdblong}} with IBM Lift CLI, a free ground-to-cloud data migration tool.
-Beginning April 2022, IBM Lift CLI is not available on the Flex One plan on IBM Cloud, or on AWS plans.
-It is also not available on newly deployed Flex and Flex Performance instances on IBM Cloud.
+IBM Lift CLI is available for the Flex One, Flex, and Flex Performance plans hosted on IBM Cloud.
 {: shortdesc}

 Migration of your data with Lift happens in two phases: